TheGrotesk/scripterra/public/docs/About.md

 * What if you have many projects that require one script but different configs for it?

 <p>To solve these problems, the Scripterra scripting engine was developed,
-which removes the need to worry about libraries, dubbing, configs, deploy and cron.</p>
+which removes the need to worry about dubbing, configs, deploy and cron.</p>